Incolink

 Executive Officer, National Fund

 Christian is a respected workplace leader having held positions in finance, public policy and industrial relations sectors over the last 20 years.
 Prior to joining Incolink Christian worked as a Senior Adviser to the Premier and Senior Manager of Industry Partnerships at CBUS Super.
-In his role at Incolink Christian oversees the growth, marketing and communications areas of the business ensuring a member-first approach.
-Christian has a lifelong commitment to representing the interests of working people and always approaches responsibilities with integrity.
-Managing processes that deliver effective business outcomes are important to Christian and he strongly believes that his considered approach to building and managing relationships, allows him to effectively deliver outcomes.
+In his role at Incolink Christian oversees the growth areas of the business ensuring a member-first approach.
+Christian has a lifelong commitment to representing the interests of working people and always approaches responsibilities with integrity, managing processes that deliver effective business outcomes.

 Samantha Ellison